OhYash/KnowledgeDay/_posts/2020-10-11-self-driving-cars.md

 # How does it work - Self-driving cars
 In a nutshell, they work by understanding the environment and try to get to a destination without touching any thing in between.
-In a little more (yet still overview) detail, it's a five part process.
+In a little more (yet still an overview) detail, it's a five part process.
 ![Self Driving Cars parts]()
 **Image From Youtube - [TEDxWilmingtonSalon](https://www.youtube.com/watch?v=Ly92UcnoEMY)**